HP-AWI/CoordFixR/README.md

 - their abbreviations ('deg', 'min', 'sec')
 - even spelling mistakes (e.g. 'deegree') or slight changes (e.g. 'degrees' instead of 'degree') are processed by the app without any problems

+The app can also process different types of hemisphere designations such as 'North or N', 'South or S', 'East or E' or 'West or W'.
+The app also correctly interprets simple minus signs ('-') for the South and West hemispheres.

 The **CoordFixR** app can process various separators such as
 - spaces (e.g. -9° 5'23''),
 - slashes (e.g. -9°/5'/23'') or